ozguryazilimas/wp-postane/auto-post-thumbnail/readme.txt

 11. Text settings

 == Changelog ==

+= 3.7.6 =
+* Fixed: Selecting a date on the mass generation page

 = 3.7.5 =
 * Fixed: jQuery.fn.load() and other bugs after update to Wordpress 5.5